mattgiguere/mattgiguere.github.io/_posts/2015-02-10-spot-modeling.md

 ---

 Over the past two days I worked on fitting the simultaneous MOST photometry and CHIRON RV measurements of Epsilon Eridani.
-For starters I downsampled the MOST photometry to a running mean in 8 hour bins.
-This greatly reduced the noise and made the number of observations comparable to the RV measurements.
+This document describes some of the more general code as well as the early results.
+The full spot modeling code will be made publicly available when the peer-reviewed paper is accepted.

+####Importing the Data

 After finding out over the weekend that the times we stored in IDL data structures (and published over the last 6 years) were erroneous, I used